90090/DandyGarden/README.md

 When you buy a plant, the plant arrives in your garden and decrements your overall points.
 From there, you can now rearrange your plant to anywhere in your garden.

 ## Future Implementations

+Users can delegate tasks with different difficulty levels
+- Easy: 5 points
+- Intermediate: 15 points
+- Difficult: 30 points

+Persistance of data
+Larger variety of plants/flowers for users to purchase User can input different timer modes, for example if the user wants to work more or less time for each pomodoro

 ----